mercurial-hc/cra-emotion-starter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Features

+- Bootstrapped with CRA
+- customize-cra and react-app-rewired to configure babel and webpack without ejecting
+- Opinionated project folder structure
+- TypeScript
+  - _basePath_ set to _**src/**_ to allow easier imports
+- Reduxjs
+  - _@reduxjs/toolkit_ for reducing Reduxjs boilerplate code
+- Emotion (CSS-in-JS)
+  - Babel Presets and Plugin for easier development
+  - optional emotion-theming
+- Tailwindcss (Utility CSS Classes)
+  - directly import _**styled**_ or _**css**_ from emotion through twin.macro module
+  - _tailwind.config.js_ with the default configuration
+  - _twin.macro_ for easier development
+  - TypeScript support and IntelliSense on Tailwindcss utility classes
+- @testing-library/react used for unit and integration testing
+- lint-staged for pre-commit hooks
+  - build and verify
+  - run tests and verify
+  - static analysis
+  - consistent formatting ensured with prettier

 ## Available Scripts

 In the project directory, you can run: